ih57452/flutter_tether/docs/docs/additional_features/feed_provider.md

 simplify the creation and management of paginated content feeds within your Flutter application.
 This system leverages a Tether-managed local SQLite table (`feed_item_references`) to store the order and references of feed items, combined with a Riverpod `StreamNotifier` for reactive UI updates.
+The system now includes intelligent count tracking to prevent unnecessary API calls and provide better pagination controls.

 Note: This feature requires `Riverpod` to work.